wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 ## <a name="nextsteps"></a>Next Steps

-You've seen how Visual Studio makes it easy to view logs created by an Azure web site.
+You've seen how Visual Studio makes it easy to view logs created by an Azure web app.
 The following sections provide links to more resources on related topics:

-* Azure web site troubleshooting
+* Azure web app troubleshooting
 * Debugging in Visual Studio
 * Remote debugging in Azure
 * Tracing in ASP.NET applications